Extended Schur functions and bases related by involutions: Introduction

 \subsection{Acknowledgements}

 The author thanks Laura Colmenarejo and Sarah Mason for their guidance and support, as well as Kyle Celano and Sheila Sundaram for their thoughtful feedback.
 We also thank Mike Zabrocki for helpful answers about creation operators and John Campbell for sharing useful Sage code.
+An extended abstract of this paper is to appear in \textit{Proceedings of the 36th International Conference on Formal Power Series and Algebraic Combinatorics}.